 This is extra work for us gardeners who constantly complain about changes coming just when we have finally memorized the old name!
 However, the thinking is that if plant nomenclature does not reflect the latest scientific knowledge, it is not going to be helpful to us.
 So Just remember it.

 Here is my own contribution of tricks to help us remember our botanical Latin.
-Latin for Gardeners, A Little Help.
+Latin for Gardeners.

 Rosemary: Sage Advice for the Kitchen

 Rosemary is a delicious and aromatic herb with many uses in cooking.
 It is wise to remember that rosemary is one of the herbs with Mediterranean origins, and this means that the closest you can get to recreating a sunny and relatively dry Mediterranean environment, the easier it will be to grow rosemary successfully.

 Rosemary Benefits and Uses

 We use rosemary to flavor meats, fruits, and eggs; It provides a scent for cosmetics and perfumes.
 In fact, Napoleon wore a fragrance, custom-blended from it!

 Rosemary-flavored sea salt is easy to make, with only three ingredients and no cooking.
 It keeps in a sealed container almost indefinitely, and it has as many uses as you have ideas.
 Today we ate it in roasted vegetables and portobello mushroom sandwiches. homemade Try it also on homemade baked potato chips.